kubecost/docs/network-costs-configuration.md

 ## Enabling network costs

-To enable this feature, set the following parameter in _values.yaml_ during [Helm installation](https://kubecost.com/install):
+To enable this feature, set the following parameter in _values.yaml_ during or after [Helm installation](https://kubecost.com/install):

 ```yaml
 networkCosts: